How we

 not a checklist.

-Three movements govern how we think about every engagement.
-The specific mechanics — channels, partners, sequencing — we walk you through privately in the call.
+Every engagement runs on three movements.
+The mechanics — channels, partners, sequencing — we walk through in the call.

 Three movements